Limited-time welcome offer — 10% off with code WELCOME10

 • Unwrap New Furniture and Dry-Cleaned Clothes: Dry-cleaned garments often contain residual chemicals like Perchloroethylene; they should be aired out in a well-ventilated space before being brought into the bedroom.
 Similarly, unwrap new furniture to allow gases to escape fully.

 However, while these methods help, it is often impractical to keep windows open at all times, especially in cities plagued by PM2.5, traffic pollution, or extreme heat.
 Many turn to air purifiers as a solution—but can standard purifiers truly handle complex, microscopic gases like VOCs?
+This is particularly important when choosing an air purifier to remove formaldehyde, one of the most common indoor VOCs.
 We explore this in the next section.

 Why Traditional HEPA Purifiers Might Not Be Enough for VOCs